Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \subsection{Modeling Choices and Their Implications}

 In Sections~\ref{sec:subsidies and pre-college intervention} and \ref{sec:hiring quotas}, I used employer willingness to pay estimates to evaluate the performance of counterfactual policies in improving both the absolute and relative caste hires at elite firms.
-In doing so, I considered as fixed other aspects, including wage changes in elite entry-level jobs, reallocation to elite entry-level jobs, caste share of applicants to such jobs, and so on.
-As I discuss in this section, omitting these channels does not necessarily limit the scope of my analysis for this population.
+In doing so, I omitted other aspects, including wage changes in elite entry-level jobs, reallocation to elite entry-level jobs, caste share of applicants to such jobs (i.e., labor supply shares), information-based policies, and so on.
+Below, I argue that omitting these channels does not necessarily limit the scope of my analysis for this population.
 I also comment on some other modeling decisions below.

 \begin{enumerate}